 This master's degree unit is open to students from all the Faculties.
 The course also falls under the aegis of the UNESCO Chair of Human Rights and Democracy, based at the Interdisciplinary Institute for Ethics and Human Rights (IIEDH Institut interdisciplinaire d'éthique et des droits de l'homme).

 This programme offers a comprehensive knowledge of contemporary Europe focusing on historical, political and cultural aspects.
-Taking an interdisciplinary, academic, critical perspective, the master in European Studies at the University of Fribourg provides a wide range of courses and scientific approaches, raising important questions about Europe's integration process, and presenting current political ideas and issues, with an emhasis on the role of the actors who, for more than sixty years, have worked unceasingly for European unity.
+Taking an interdisciplinary, academic, critical perspective, the master in European Studies at the University of Fribourg provides a wide range of courses and scientific approaches, raising important qustions about Europe's integration process, and presenting current political ideas and issues, with an emphasis on the role of the actors who, for more than sixty years, have worked unceasingly for European unity.

 Alongside the basic study modules, the specialisation programme includes two interdisciplinary options: the first focuses on the social and historical aspects of contemporary Europe (economics, law, history, social sciences), and the second on the European cultural space (languages and literatures, theology, philosophy, art history and musicology).